 \subsection{Reauthor CS for more just futures}

-Despite differences between institutions, higher CS education shares a common author: the 1960s and 1970s academic computer scientists whose dominant, European scientific values \cite{Aikenhead2007IndigenousRevisited} inspired a vision for computing that centered cognition and mathematics \cite{Vakil2018EthicsEducation, Kafai2019FromDialogue, Raji2021YouUs} to the exclusion and marginalization of identity and political vision \cite{Vakil2018EthicsEducation, Vakil2019ItsPower, Vakil2020IveEducation, Ryoo2020TakeSchools, Philip2021TheoriesComputing}.
-Justice-centered approaches in higher CS education enable hosts (e.g. teachers) to engage newcomers (e.g. students) in a process of \emph{reauthoring rights} rather than expecting assimilation to dominant narratives and values \cite{CalabreseBarton2020BeyondLearning}.
+Despite differences in curricula between institutions, higher CS education shares common authors: the 1960s and 1970s academic computer scientists whose dominant, European scientific values \cite{Aikenhead2007IndigenousRevisited} inspired a vision for computing that centered cognition and mathematics \cite{Vakil2018EthicsEducation, Kafai2019FromDialogue, Raji2021YouUs} to the exclusion and marginalization of identity and political vision \cite{Vakil2018EthicsEducation, Vakil2019ItsPower, Vakil2020IveEducation, Ryoo2020TakeSchools, Philip2021TheoriesComputing}.
+Justice-centered approaches to higher CS education enable teachers to engage students in a process of \emph{reauthoring rights} to value more diverse epistemologies rather than expecting assimilation to dominant epistemologies \cite{CalabreseBarton2020BeyondLearning}.

-The implications of \emph{reauthoring} extend beyond the classroom because they involve communication and learning not only with newcomers but also with hosts as they negotiate tensions between values and purposes for CS education.
-Reauthoring considers students' cultural values, experiences, and ways of knowing ``integral to disciplinary learning'' \cite{CalabreseBarton2020BeyondLearning}.
+The implications of \emph{reauthoring} extend beyond the classroom because they involve communication and learning not only with students, but also with teachers as they navigate tensions between values and purposes for CS education.
+Reauthoring considers students' cultural values, experiences, and ways of knowing as ``integral to disciplinary learning'' \cite{CalabreseBarton2020BeyondLearning}.
 To address today's critical questions surrounding social computation, dominant approaches that emphasize an epistemological wall between the ``technical'' and the ``social'' are not equipped to provide critical answers \cite{Ko2020ItEducation}.
-Reauthoring rights through a process of political struggle and critical engagement---involving both hosts and newcomers---can move computing as a discipline toward more critical perspectives that better appreciate and understand the sociopolitical implications of computation for all, reimagining computing in ways that nurture student interest toward creating more socially-just worlds.
+Reauthoring rights through a process of political struggle and critical engagement---involving both students and teachers---can move computing as a discipline toward more critical perspectives that better appreciate and understand the sociopolitical implications of computation for all.
+In doing so, we develop student interest toward creating more socially-just worlds.